Course detail

 Rules for evaluation and completion of the course

-It is obligatory to undergo all laboratory exercises in regular or alternative terms to complete the course.
+In order to be awarded credit, it is necessary to submit all individual works from the laboratory exercises and obtain at least 25 points from them.
 Other forms of checked instruction are specified by a regulation issued by the guarantor of the course and updated for every academic year.

 Aims